-St. Clare’s is one of three new purpose-built state-of-the-art care homes located in the grounds of St. George’s Park.
+St. Clare’s is one of two purpose-built care homes located in the grounds of St. George’s Park.
 The home offers the best in modern facilities combined with the traditional principles of care which has been offered by the Augustinian Sisters at St. George’s since 1868.
 The Sisters oversee the care homes taking an active part in the day to day running and pastoral care of the residents.

 The new home on Ditchling Common is in an area of outstanding natural beauty and has views on the South Downs and across the 250 acres of gardens and farmlands, much of which is accessible to wheelchair users making it ideal for friends and family to take residents for a stroll through the beautiful countryside.